yaron8/telemetry-infra/README.md

 ## Key Features & Technical Highlights

 ### High-Performance Architecture
-- **Stateless Microservices Design**: Both services are designed to be completely stateless, storing all state externally in Redis.
+- **Stateless Services Design**: Both services are designed as stateless services, storing all state externally in Redis.
 This architecture enables horizontal scaling by running multiple instances of each service in a cluster without coordination overhead, making it ideal for cloud-native and microservices deployments.
+This microservices architecture prevents any single instance from becoming a single point of failure.

 - **Fast HTTP Server**: Optimized for high throughput with non-blocking I/O operations, achieving 15,000+ requests/sec for point queries (GetMetric) with 3.2ms average latency and 3,000+ requests/sec for bulk operations (ListMetrics) with sub-20ms average latency (as measured in [performance tests](#performance-results)).